 Find out what a point to point leased line is and how it could benefit your business

-The answer to providing this connectivity is to install a leased line to provide a point to point connection between two sites.
-This gives you your own private, secure link allowing you to deliver seamless networking across all your locations.
+The answer to providing this connectivity is to install private line internet to provide a point to point connection between two sites.
+This gives you dedicated leased lines allowing you to deliver seamless networking across all your locations.

 So, what is a point to point leased line?
-Point to point leased lines are delivered in much the same way as broadband connections or internet connected leased lines.
-The main difference is that these lines will always be provided via an all-fibre circuit with no copper cable involved.
+Point to point leased lines are delivered in much the same way as business broadband connections or internet-connected dedicated leased lines.
+The main difference is that private line internet will always be provided via an all-fibre circuit with no copper cable involved.

-In most cases a leased line arrives via a street cabinet; these are the big green metal boxes you see on street corners or at the side of the road.
+In most cases, dedicated leased lines arrive via a street cabinet; these are the big green metal boxes you see on street corners or at the side of the road.
 A fibre optic link from the exchange runs to the cabinet and from there a further fibre cable brings the service to your building.
-Compared to a broadband connection, point to point leased lines take a little longer to install as they are a dedicated connection, and they’re a bit more expensive.
-But the advantages a leased line delivers are significant and we’ll look at those next.
+Compared to a business broadband connection, point to point leased lines take a little longer to install as they are dedicated leased lines, and they’re a bit more expensive.
+But the advantages a private line internet delivers are significant and we’ll look at those next.